-APS is the global scientific home of more than 25,000 leading psychological science researchers, practitioners, teachers, and students across all continents.
+APS is the scientific home of thousands of leading psychological science researchers, practitioners, teachers, and students from around the world.

 We are dedicated to advancing scientific psychology across disciplinary and geographic borders and committed to: